awawa-dev/HyperSPI/README.md

 | 900LEDs RGBW<br>Refresh rate/continues output=22Hz  |          22         |

 # Compiling

+## ESP8266 / ESP32

 Currently we use PlatformIO to compile the project.
 Install [Visual Studio Code](https://code.visualstudio.com/) and add [PlatformIO plugin](https://platformio.org/).
 This environment will take care of everything and compile the firmware for you.
 Low-level LED strip support is provided by my highly optimizated (pre-fill I2S DMA modes, turbo I2S parallel mode for up to 2 segments etc) version of Neopixelbus library: [link](https://github.com/awawa-dev/NeoPixelBus).

+## Pico rp2040

+Use Pico SDO and Visual Code to open ```rp2040``` folder.
+Edit ```rp2040\CMakeLists.txt``` configuration file if you need to apply changes.

+## Github Action

 But there is also an alternative and an easier way.
 Just fork the project and enable its Github Action.
+Use the online editor to make changes:
+- esp8266/ESP32 boards: to the ```platformio.ini``` file
+- rp2040 Pico boards: to the ```rp2040\CMakeLists.txt``` file

-Use the online editor to make changes to the ```platformio.ini``` file, for example change default pin-outs or enable multi-segments support, and save it.
+for example change default pin-outs or enable multi-segments support, and save it.
 Github Action will compile new firmware automatically in the Artifacts archive.
 It has never been so easy! **Just remember to follow the steps in the correct order otherwise the Github Action may not be triggered the first time after saving the changes.**

 Tutorial: https://github.com/awawa-dev/HyperSPI/wiki